 How much weight can I expect to lose?

-Our patients lose an average of two to five pounds each week.
-Women tend to lose two to three pounds, while men lose three to five.
-Of course, your results will depend on many factors, including your starting weight, medical conditions and individual program design.
+Our patients lose an average of one to five pounds each week.* Women tend to lose one to three pounds, while men lose two to five.
+Of course, your results will depend on many factors, including your starting weight, medical conditions, personal approach, and individual program design.

 Who are your patients?

 We work with men and women seeking to lose ten pounds or more.
-Some have struggled with weight their entire lives; others come to us after major life changes such as career transitions, childbirth or menopause.
-Some of our patients are looking to correct medical conditions such as hypertension or diabetes.
-Many simply want to lose weight quickly and safely.
+Some have struggled with weight their entire lives; others come to us after major life changes such as career transitions, childbirth, or menopause.
+Some of our patients are looking to correct or improve medical conditions such as diabetes, hypertension, or high cholesterol.
+Many simply want to lose weight quickly and safely in order to regain their former selves.
 Our patients range in age from teenagers to seniors.